Freelancer.com: Description

-Freelancer is a marketplace where employers and employees are able to find each other.
+Freelancer is a marketplace where employers and freelancers are able to find each other.
 The site allows employers to post work for site members who place bids in a competitive tender process.
 The site also allows members to host and enter contests for which prize money is offered as a reward.
-Freelancers and employers develop profiles on the site as they offer, win and complete work and write and receive reviews of people they work with or for.
+Freelancers and employers develop profiles on the site as they offer, win, complete work, and write and receive reviews from people they work with or for.
 The site's members receive a finite number of bids to use on the site, which are periodically replenished.
-A series of account options are offered, ranging from free accounts through to professional subscriptions.
+A series of account options are offered, ranging from free accounts to professional subscriptions.

 Freelancer takes a 10% fee, which can be reduced with paid monthly membership, with a minimum fee of $5.
-The company has recently announced its new move into home and local services, staying first in its home market of Australia.

-Most of Freelancer's users come from India, the United States, Philippines, Pakistan and the United Kingdom, but it is represented through its user network in 247 countries, regions and territories; and in both emerging and developed markets.
-The top three job categories that most frequently get job requests are IT and software, 34%; design, media and architecture, 31%; and writing and content, 13%.
+Most of Freelancer's users come from India, the United States, the Philippines, Pakistan and the United Kingdom, but it is represented through its user network in 247 countries, regions and territories; and in both emerging and developed markets.
+The top three job categories that most frequently get job requests are IT and software (34%); design, media and architecture (31%); and writing and content (13%).
 The company has offices in Manila, Philippines; Sydney, Australia; Vancouver, British Columbia, Canada; Buenos Aires, Argentina; London, United Kingdom; and Jakarta, Indonesia.